You’ve Been Accepted!

 |Summer Session II (6 wks)||May 13, 2021 - August 11, 2021|

 |Fall Semester||July 1, 2021 - September 29, 2021|

 Student ID cards are needed to use as a Library card, Go Print Card ($40 print credit), to access the computer lab, to use Financial Aid for purchases at the bookstore, to use athletic facilities and equipment, and to purchase discount tickets for events in the Fine Arts Auditorium.
 In addition, your Banner ID is listed on your ID card.

-To obtain your Student ID card: Bring a paper copy of your schedule and a valid NYS ID to the Public Safety Office (G-106) to pick up your NCCC Student ID.
+To obtain your Student ID card: Bring a copy of your schedule and a valid NYS ID to the Public Safety Office (G-106) to pick up your NCCC Student ID.

 NFCI Majors should pick up their ID at the Reception Desk of the Niagara Falls Culinary Institute.

 Fall semester classes: Starting in July, you can order your textbooks from the Barnes & Noble College Bookstore.
 You can use financial aid to pay for books starting in August.
 Check with the B&N College Bookstore for more information.

 NFCI Majors should purchase textbooks and supplies at the Barnes & Noble College Bookstore located at NFCI.